Māori language

 Prior to contact with Europeans, Māori lacked a written language or script.
-(Note: Tā moko facial tattoos, as used in the 19th century, have been posited as a form of textual language, but do not correlate to spoken Māori.)
+(Note: Male facial tā moko (tattoos) of the 19th century have been posited as a form of textual language, but do not correlate to spoken Māori.)
 Written Māori now uses the Latin script, which was adopted and the spelling standardised by Northern Māori in collaboration with English Protestant clergy in the 19th century.

 In the second half of the 19th century, European children in rural areas spoke Māori with Māori children.
 It was common for prominent parents of these children, such as government officials, to use Māori in the community.
 Māori declined due to the increase of the European population and government-imposed educational policies; by the early 20th century its use was banned in school playgrounds and classrooms across the country.
 The number of speakers fell sharply after 1945, but a Māori language revival movement began in the late 20th century and slowed the decline.
 The Māori protest movement and the Māori renaissance of the 1970s caused greater social awareness of and support for the language.

 The 2018 New Zealand census reported that about 190,000 people, or 4% of the population, could hold an everyday conversation in Māori.
 As of 2015, 55% of Māori adults reported some knowledge of the language; of these, 64% use Māori at home and around 50,000 people can speak the language "well".
 As of 2023, around 7% of New Zealand primary and secondary school students are taught fully or partially in Māori, and another 24% learn Māori as an additional language.

 In Māori culture, the language is considered to be among the greatest of all taonga, or cultural treasures.
 Māori is known for its metaphorical poetry and prose, often in the form of karakia, whaikōrero, whakapapa and karanga, and in performing arts such as mōteatea, waiata, and haka.

 Name

 The English word Maori is a borrowing from the Māori language, where it is spelled Māori.
 In New Zealand, the Māori language is often referred to as te reo /mi/ ("the language"), short for te reo Māori ("the Māori language").

-The Māori-language spelling Māori (with a macron) has become common in New Zealand English in recent years, particularly in Māori-specific cultural contexts, although the traditional macron-less English spelling is still sometimes seen in general media and government use.
+The Māori-language spelling with a macron Māori has become common in New Zealand English in recent years, particularly in Māori-specific cultural contexts, although the traditional macron-less English spelling is still sometimes seen in general media and government use.

-Preferred and alternative pronunciations in English vary by dictionary, with /ˈmaʊri/ being most frequent today, and /mɑːˈɒri/, /ˈmɔri/, and /ˈmɑːri/ also given, while the 'r' is always a voiced alveolar flap.
+The pronunciation in Māori and current standard New Zealand English is /ˈma:ɔri/, with the 'r' usually a flap.
+A more anglicised pronunciation is /ˈmaʊri:/.